dartlib/show/README.md

 ## Setup project

-The setup will create a `showcase/` directory in your project root.
+The `init` command will create a `showcase/` directory in your project root.

 An entry `showcase/showcase.dart` will be created once.
 This file can be modified and will not be recreated as long as it exists.